 Food intolerance (which can lead to diarrhea and vomiting) can be common especially with food that dogs are not used to eating.

 You’re basically training them not to eat puppy food and to wait for you to offer them something better.
+This can lead to problems and is one of the reasons why some dogs become a bit pudgy.

 The best thing to do is to give them their bowl of wet or dry puppy food and if they don’t eat anything after 10 minutes or so then remove the bowl until the next meal time.